ghacks Technology News

 “Last year, according to the Anti-Phishing Working Group, one million U.S. households lost money or had accounts misused as a result of phishing, at a cost of $650 million”, Nancy Anderson, Corporate Vice President and Deputy General Counsel said.

 The Internet Fraud Alert System has been designed to provide security researchers and the security community in general with a centralized alert system to report stolen data, such as credit card numbers or account login details.
-The service furthermore allows the researches to contact the institutions directly, allowing them to take the appropriate action to protect their customers.
+The service furthermore allows researchers to contact the institutions directly, allowing them to take the appropriate action to protect their customers.

 Through a centralized alert system powered by Microsoft technology and managed by NCFTA, Internet Fraud Alert provides a new, powerful tool to quickly inform financial and online companies about compromised customer account credentials (such as online usernames and passwords) or stolen credit card numbers.
 With this information, institutions can take action to protect their customers from further fraud against their accounts.